 PSD2: wider access poses risks which are costly to manage

-The EU’s new directive on payment services, PSD2, will become effective in 2018.
+The EU’s new directive on payment services, PSD2, will become effective this month.
 The goal of the legislation is to create an efficient and integrated market for payment services throughout the region.
 The directive creates a single payment area that lets citizens and businesses make cross-border payments as easily and safely as they would in their own countries.
 It aims to make payments faster with a wide choice of payment services and provides consumer protection.

 PSD2 is part of a legislative package that, together with other regulations, limits the fees for transactions based on consumer debit and credit cards, and bans retailers form imposing surcharges on customers for the use of these cards.
 Application Program Interfaces (APIs) are utilised for the access and payment process.
 APIs will also be needed to meet the requirement of banks facilitating access to third parties of their customer accounts.
 Significantly, this wider access poses anti- money laundering (AML), privacy, fraud, security and other risks, which will be costly to manage.